Ted Hughes: 1970–1998

+In August 1970, Hughes married a second time, to Carol Orchard, a nurse.
+They were together until his death.
+Heather Clark in her biography of Plath, Red Comet (2021), observed that Hughes "would never be faithful to a woman after he left Plath".

-In August 1970, Hughes married Carol Orchard, a nurse, and they remained together until his death.
-He bought the house Lumb Bank near Hebden Bridge, West Yorkshire, and maintained the property at Court Green.
-He began cultivating a small farm near Winkleigh, Devon called Moortown, a name which became embedded in the title of one of his poetry collections.
-He later became President of the charity Farms for City Children, established by his friend Michael Morpurgo in Iddesleigh.
-In October 1970, Crow was published.
+Hughes bought a house known as Lumb Bank near Hebden Bridge, West Yorkshire, while still maintaining the property at Court Green.
+He also began cultivating a small farm near Winkleigh, Devon, called Moortown; he used this name as the title of one of his poetry collections.
+Later he served as the president of the charity Farms for City Children, established by his friend Michael Morpurgo in Iddesleigh.

-In 1970, he and his sister, Olwyn (26 August 1928 – 3 January 2016), set up the Rainbow Press, which published sixteen titles between 1971 and 1981, comprising poems by Sylvia Plath, Ted Hughes, Ruth Fainlight, Thom Gunn, and Seamus Heaney, printed by Daedalus Press, Rampant Lions Press and the John Roberts Press.
+In 1970 Hughes and his sister Olwyn set up the Rainbow Press.
+Between 1971 and 1981, it published sixteen titles, comprising poems by Sylvia Plath, Ted Hughes, Ruth Fainlight, Thom Gunn, and Seamus Heaney.
+The works were printed by Daedalus Press in Norfolk, Rampant Lions Press, and the John Roberts Press.

 Hughes was appointed Poet Laureate in December 1984, following Sir John Betjeman.
-A collection of animal poems for children had been published by Faber earlier that year, What is the Truth?, illustrated by R. J. Lloyd.
+A collection of his animal poems for children had been published by Faber earlier that year, What is the Truth?, illustrated by R. J. Lloyd.
 For that work he won the annual Guardian Children's Fiction Prize, a once-in-a-lifetime book award.

-Hughes wrote many works for children and collaborated closely with Peter Brook and the National Theatre Company.
-He dedicated himself to the Arvon Foundation which promotes writing education and runs residential writing courses at Hughes's home at Lumb Bank, West Yorkshire.
-In 1993, he made a rare television appearance for Channel 4, which included him reading passages from his 1968 novel The Iron Man.
-He also featured in the 1994 documentary Seven Crows A Secret.
+Hughes wrote many works for children.
+He also collaborated closely with Peter Brook and the National Theatre Company.
+He dedicated himself to the Arvon Foundation, which promotes writing education and has run residential writing courses at Lumb Bank.

+In 1993, Hughes made a rare television appearance for Channel 4, reading passages from his 1968 novel The Iron Man.
+He was featured in the 1994 documentary Seven Crows A Secret.